umutcanaltin/fpgai_compiler/docs/CLI_WORKFLOWS.md

 runtime_package/hardware/*.xsa
 ```

-The package is truth-preserving.
+The package is validation-preserving.
 It does not run Vivado or deploy to hardware.
 It records whether bitstream, HWH, and XSA files are present:

 ```text
 bitstream_present